 No. Projects that are selected by sponsoring organizations may or may not offer specific rewards or opportunities.
 These will be clearly stated in the project descriptions.

-Cross art and cross school collaboration is strongly encouraged as this will help you develop and grow your network.
+Yes, cross art and cross school collaboration is strongly encouraged as this will help you develop and grow your network.

 Not at this moment, but your school might.
 You should contact your school’s student resource center to identify potential grants or funding for student projects.

 It is best to talk to your school to learn about internship opportunities that they may have with Project Sponsors.
-Project Sponsors are advised to not communicate directly with students.

 Frequently Asked Questions by Companies